verrazzano/docs/content/en/docs/applications/_index.md

 The same operator contains a `MetricsTrait` controller which processes `MetricsTrait` resources and adds annotations to related resources such as `Deployments`.

 Scope controllers read scope resources updated by the `ApplicationConfiguration` controller during deployment.
-The `ApplicationConfiguration` controller updates the scope resources with references to each Component to which the scope is applied.
+The `ApplicationConfiguration` controller updates the scope resources with references to each `Component` to which the scope is applied.

-The following diagram shows the relationships between the different resources and controllers described previously.
+The following diagram shows the relationships between the resources and controllers described previously.
 ![](oam-flow.svg)

-The following diagram, based on the hello-helidon example, shows the processing of resources from a Kubernetes operator perspective.
+The following diagram, based on the `hello-helidon` example, shows the processing of resources from a Kubernetes operator perspective.
-Controllers within the `oam-kubernetes-runtime` process the `ApplicationConfiguration` and `Component` resources and generates `VerrazzanoHelidonWorkload` and `IngressTrait`.
+Controllers within the `oam-kubernetes-runtime` process the `ApplicationConfiguration` and `Component` resources and generate `VerrazzanoHelidonWorkload` and `IngressTrait`.
-Controllers within the `verrazzano-application-operator` then process the `VerrazzanoHelidonWorkload` and `IngressTrait` resources to generates `Deployment`, `VirtualService`, and other resources.
+Then controllers within the `verrazzano-application-operator` process the `VerrazzanoHelidonWorkload` and `IngressTrait` resources to generate `Deployment`, `VirtualService`, and other resources.

 ![](hello-helidon.svg)